raspberrypilearning/pixel-pet/worksheet.md

         sense.set_pixels(pet2)
         time.sleep(0.5)
 	```
 	Don't foget to add the extra `time.sleep(0.5)` on the last line and remember to indent the lines after `for i in range(10):`.
-Indenting those lines mean that they are inside the for loop.
+Indenting those lines mean that they are inside the `for` loop.

 	A `for` loop with the `range` function.
 This will repeat the indented code 10 times and stop.

 1. Save and run your code to watch the animation.

-1. You will notice that after the animation has completed you are left with the same image still displayed on the LED matrix.
+1. You will notice that after the animation has completed, you are left with the same image still displayed on the LED matrix.
 There is a great function that you can use that will clear the LEDS.
 Add this line above your new loop to clear the LEDs when you first run your program:

 	```python
 	sense.clear()